-It is very important to use nutrient POOR soil to grow Venus Flytraps.
-Regular potting soil will burn the roots and kill the plant very quickly.
-Fertilizing Venus Fly Traps is also not recommended.
-The fertilizer will burn the roots and likely kill the plant.
-Some experts use extremely diluted fertilizer and apply it only to the leaves of the plant, but this is risky for a beginner and not recommended.
+It is very important to use nutrient-poor soil to grow Venus Flytraps.
+Regular potting soil or enriched soil will burn the roots and kill your Venus flytrap very quickly.
+We do not recommend fertilizing Venus flytraps.
+The fertilizer can burn the roots and likely kill the plant.

-Our preferred mixture of soil for Venus fly traps is 5 parts peat moss, 3 parts silica sand and 2 parts perlite by volume.
+Our preferred mixture of soil for Venus flytraps is five parts peat moss, three parts silica sand, and two parts perlite by volume.
 The silica sand really helps with aeration and the formation of a very healthy root system.
-Silica sand is also known as white sand, silicon dioxide, silica or quartz.
-It is a very hard mineral that is not soluble and is completely neutral and inert, which makes it perfect for carnivorous plants because it will not release any minerals into the soil.
+Silica is a very hard mineral that is not soluble and is completely neutral and inert.
+This makes it perfect for carnivorous plants because it will not release any minerals into the soil.

 Mixing the soil

-You will have to add quite a bit of water to the mix because the peat moss soaks it up like a sponge.
-Keep adding water and stirring the mix together until the peat is soaked and the perlite is well mixed in and the peat moss is saturated.
-The peat moss has a tendency to be hydrophobic initially, especially if it is cold, but it will eventually start soaking up the water.
+Add a lot of water to the mix because the peat moss can hold much water.
+Continue adding water and stirring the mix together until the peat moss is soaked and the perlite is well mixed in.
+Peat moss has a tendency to repel water initially, especially if it is cold.
+However, it will eventually start soaking up the water.
 Ultimately, you should end up with something that looks like this:

-Another important characteristic of a good Venus fly trap pot, especially in climates with more extreme temperatures, is good insulation.
-An insulated pot will provide a stable temperature for the roots and help prevent the pot from heating up the soil when sunlight directly hits the sides of the pot.
+Another important characteristic of a good Venus flytrap pot, especially in climates with more extreme temperatures, is good insulation.
+An insulated pot will provide a stable temperature for the roots.
+Insulated pots also prevent the soil from heating when sunlight directly hits the sides of the pot.
 It will also provide a bit of protection from the soil freezing when the temperatures dip just below freezing.

-Repotting a Venus fly trap is actually quite an easy process.
-The basic procedure is to remove the plant from its current container, remove the soil from its roots and pot it in its new container.
-Below you will find a detailed step-by-step procedure of how to accomplish this task while causing your Venus fly trap the lease amount of stress so that it can quickly recover and resume growing.
+Repotting a Venus flytrap is actually quite an easy process.
+The basic procedure is to remove the plant from its current container, remove the soil from its roots, and pot it in its new container.
+Below you will find a detailed step-by-step procedure of how to accomplish this task.
+Our instructions cause a minimal amount of stress so that your Venus flytrap can quickly recover and resume growing.
 Begin by finding a good work area where you can make a mess.
-An outside picnic table or work bench is perfect.
+An outside picnic table or workbench is perfect.

 Step 1) Preparing the new pot